dataflowr/website/modules/0-julia-setup.md

 # Projects in Julia

-Even for a personal project, we recommend to make a simple Julia package.
+Even for a personal project, we recommend to make a simple Julia package (like in python you use virtual environment).
 This is a simple tutorial to help you coding an app in Julia.

 ## Prerequisite